$F$-purity and the $F$-pure threshold as invariants of linkage: Introduction

 is the generic link of its $(n-1)$-th generic link, and analogously, models any ideal which is linked to $I$ in $n$ steps.

 Since the beginning of the modern study of linkage, or liaison theory, by Peskine and Szpiro \cite{PS74} and the foundational work by Huneke and Ulrich \cite{Huneke-Ulrich85, Huneke-Ulrich87, Huneke-Ulrich88}, the central research theme has been to understand when two given ideals can be linked in finitely many steps.
-This calls for studying how the algebraic and geometric properties of an ideal change when one passes to its link; in particular, one wishes to understand which properties remain invariant along links.
+This calls for studying how the algebro-geometric properties of an ideal change when one passes to its link; in particular, one wishes to understand which properties remain invariant along links.
 For example, height and the Cohen-Macaulay property are invariants of linkage, and the canonical module of the link is `dual' to that of $R/I$ \cite{PS74}.
 While it is easily seen that the link of an unmixed, radical ideal may not be radical, by \cite[Proposition 2.6]{Huneke-Ulrich85}, the generic link of an unmixed, radical ideal (even a generically complete intersection ideal) is indeed radical (in fact, prime).
 It is then natural to search for finer linkage invariants:

 \begin{question} Let $I$ be an unmixed ideal in a polynomial ring $R$ over a field $K$ and $<$ a term order in $R$.
-Let $L_1(I)$ denote the (first) generic link of $I$ in a polynomial extension $S$ of $R$. \begin{enumerate} \item If the initial ideal $\ini_<(I)$ of $I$ is squarefree, is the initial ideal of the generic link $L_1(I)$ also squarefree for some term order in $S$? \item Assume that $K$ has positive characteristic.
-If $R/I$ is an $F$-pure ring, is the generic link $S/L_1(I)$ also $F$-pure? \end{enumerate} \end{question}
+Let $L_n(I)$ denote the $n$-th generic link of $I$ in a polynomial extension $S$ of $R$. \begin{enumerate} \item If the initial ideal $\ini_<(I)$ is squarefree, is the initial ideal of the generic link $L_n(I)$ also squarefree for some term order in $S$ (and for each $n$)? \item Assume that $K$ has positive characteristic.
+If $R/I$ is an $F$-pure ring, is the generic link $S/L_n(I)$ also $F$-pure for each $n$? \end{enumerate} \end{question}

-Note that if an ideal has a squarefree initial ideal with respect to some term order or if it defines an $F$-pure ring, then it is radical to begin with.
+Note that if a homogeneous ideal has a squarefree initial ideal with respect to some term order or if it defines an $F$-pure ring, then it is forced to be radical.

-We show that the non-maximal (even sub-maximal) minors of a generic matrix (Example \ref{Example:main}), as well as the rational normal curve (more generally, the maximal minors of a Hankel matrix) (Example \ref{Example:main2}), answers the above question in the negative.
-In fact, these examples show that even if the ring $R/I$ is strongly $F$-regular, its generic link may not even be $F$-injective.
-This greatly strengthens the fact that generic linkage does not preserve rational singularities \cite[Corollary 3.4]{Niu}.
+We show that, in general, the above question has a \textit{negative} answer: the non-maximal (even sub-maximal) minors of a generic matrix (Example \ref{Example:main}), as well as the rational normal curve (more generally, the maximal minors of a Hankel matrix) (Example \ref{Example:main2}), are counterexamples.
+In fact, with these examples, we show that even if $R/I$ is $F$-regular, its first generic link may not even be $F$-injective.
+This observation greatly strengthens the fact that generic linkage does not preserve rational singularities \cite[Corollary 3.4]{Niu}.